Yudit HOWTO

 2 Configuration File Format

-The configuration files consists of lines of:
+The configuration file is a plain text file.
+It consists of lines of

 hierarchical.key.string=value